PlanB-Network/bitcoin-educational-content/tutorials/wallet/samourai/en.md

 ![Samourai Wallet](assets/cover.webp)

+---

+***WARNING:** Following the arrest of the founders of Samourai Wallet and the seizure of their servers on April 24th, the Samourai app continues to function, but **it is mandatory to use your own Dojo** in order to access blockchain information and broadcast transactions.*

+_We are closely following the developments of this case as well as developments concerning the associated tools.
+Rest assured that we will update this tutorial as new information becomes available._

+_This tutorial is provided for educational and informational purposes only.
+We do not endorse or encourage the use of these tools for criminal purposes.
+It is the responsibility of each user to comply with the laws in their jurisdiction._

+---

 **Samourai Wallet** is a wallet dedicated to privacy.
 Despite its user-friendly interface, it offers a great deal of flexibility in its use and security.

 Being **100% non-custodial**, you will need to **back up** your 12 words and definitely include a **passphrase** that you should not lose.